St. Paul's Episcopal Church (Englewood, New Jersey): Building and architecture

 The current structure, which began construction in 1899 and opened to the congregation on Whitsunday in June 1900, was designed in the late English Gothic style by Thornton Floyd Turner, who also designed the Sunday School building in 1895 which is now a chapel, in the late Victorian revival style.
 The church has stained glass windows by Louis Comfort Tiffany, John La Farge, Margaret Redmond and the J&R Lamb Studios, and the rose limestone of the original church is in its foundation.
 The church also has a painting of the Last Supper by Clara Miller Burd, an artist associated with the Tiffany Studios.
 The church's parish house was designed by Aymar Embury II in the Tudor Revival style and was completed in 1916.
 An addition to the east side of the church was built in 1922 and was designed by Charles Wesson Hoadley of Hays & Hoadley.

 Clergy

 Many distinguished clergy have served St. Paul's, including one of the Episcopal Church's most distinguished hymn writers, Howard Chandler Robbins who served as Rector from 1904–1911.
 The first priest to serve the parish later Bishop of Pennsylvania Ozi William Whitaker.
-Other distinguished clergy include the Old Testament Scholar Fleming James (1912–1921), Joseph R. Lynes (1922–1932), James A. Mitchell (1932–1962), David M. Gillespie (1962–1978), Bishop Jack McKelvey (1978–1991) Jack Marston McKelvey, Kenneth Near (1991–2008), Robert L. Shearer (2009–2014), and William H. Allport II (2014–2023).
+Other distinguished clergy include the Old Testament Scholar Fleming James (1912–1921), Joseph R. Lynes (1922–1932), James A. Mitchell (1932–1962), David M. Gillespie (1962–1978), Jack Marston McKelvey (1978–1991), Kenneth Near (1991–2008), Robert L. Shearer (2009–2014).